intel-iot-devkit/smart-video-workshop/up2-vision-kit/interact-face-detection.md

 		/home/upsquared/interactive_face_detection_sample: error while loading shared libraries: libcpu_extension.so: cannot open shared object file: No such file or directory logout

-7. This is because of two **.so** library files were generated and needed to run this application correctly but running as Remote Application Intel System Studio only passes the binary to the target device.
+7. This is because of two **.so** library files were generated during build, and they are needed to run this application correctly but running as Remote Application Intel System Studio only passes the binary to the target device.
 To solve this issue, open a Terminal on your laptop, type below commands, then back to Intel System Studio, run the application again

 		scp -r /home/intel/system_studio/workspace/samples/build/Debug/intel64/Debug/lib upsquared@<ip_address>:/home/upsquared/